tcja/cimplems/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. © 2019 tcja